 I purposely went to the second page of results and clicked on the first result.
 Without hitting the back button, I visited Google.com directly again in the same browser window.
 I repeated this same process about 9-10 times, searching for the term “personal injury lawyer Chicago”, navigating to the second page, and clicking on the first listing.
 After several times doing this, the listing that was repeatedly showing at the top of the second page of results has jumped to the middle of the first page!
 You can see I’ve been clicking on it (purple link) and now Google figures I’ve visited that site enough, why not show it on the first page of results.

 Although it’s a very innovative and useful feature, personalized search makes it difficult to use the customer-facing side of a search engine for testing rankings.

 Location Settings May Send Different Results

 Google has a notable track record with focusing on local results for users.
 Updates like Venice in 2012 and most recently Pigeon in 2014 have made it easier for searchers to find relevant localized results.
 A variety of factors influence the results that are shown to users like IP address, the type of query used, search history, and location settings of the searcher.
-Factor in law firms that are ranking multiple locations and things get even more complicated.

 When attorneys try to check their rankings, location settings can influence results making it hard to know if you’re really having an impact or not.
 For example maybe your firm’s home office is in Naperville but you also have branch offices you want to rank well in Aurora and Oak Park.
 Searching from Naperville will give you different results than if you were closer to those other locations.